ZunaishaN00R/Digit-Recognition-SVM/README.md

 # Digit Recognition SVM ( Support Vector Machine) Classifier

-Dive into the Digit SVM Mastery project!
 Train Support Vector Machine classifiers on sklearn digits data, experimenting with kernels like rbf and linear.
 Achieve peak accuracy by fine-tuning through regularization and gamma parameters.
 Optimize with 80% of samples for training—master the art of digit recognition with SVMs!

 ## Description
 This Python script showcases the training and optimization of a Support Vector Machine (SVM) classifier for digit recognition using the sklearn digits dataset.